MrSpaar/markdown_spa/pages/features/sass.md

 name: SASS Support
 description: How to use SASS in a Markdown-SPA project

-Markdown-SPA supports SASS out of the box, you just need to set the path to the main SASS file in the configuration file to enable it:
+Markdown-SPA optionally supports SASS you just need to set the path to the main SASS file in the configuration file to enable it:
 ```ini
 [GENERATOR]
 scss_path = sass/main.scss